 Passive social media use: The majority of social media activity is scrolling through feeds and consuming content.

+Active and passive social media use is a practical classification to understand how social media affects us psychologically.
 People use social media actively or passively for a number of reasons – instant gratification, relaxed entertainment, keeping in touch with known people and nurturing existing relationships, seeking validation, protecting self-esteem, an opportunity to create a new version of themselves, getting in touch with new people, voicing an opinion, escaping for existing problems, procrastination, boredom, information consumption, making new friends, etc. And they use various sites for that – Facebook, Twitter, Instagram, YouTube, Snapchat, WeChat, etc.

 Research on 10,000+ Icelandic adolescents (2019) shows that passive social media use is associated with a self-reported increase in depressive and anxiety symptoms and active social media use is associated with a reduction in depressive and anxiety symptoms.
+And, active social media did not increase emotional distress, which one might assume increases due to negative interactions.
 They also found that passive use by women is more strongly associated with poorer mental health.
 These effects were seen even when the amount of time spent on social media, self-esteem, offline peer support, and poor body image are taken into account.
-Active social media use did not predict emotional distress.
 However, an Icelandic population, like any national demographic, can’t be generalized to represent the entire digital culture.

-Research shows that FOMO and social comparison plays a role in linking depression, negative self-perceptions, and passive social media use.
-Social comparison comes from comparing ourselves with others and evaluating how we stack-up against them.
+Research shows that FOMO and social comparison play a role in linking depression, negative self-perceptions, and passive social media use.
+Social comparison comes from comparing ourselves with others and evaluating how we stack up against them.
 Are we better?
 Are others better?
-We determine our self-worth based on how others are; but on the internet, most people often portray their highlights and hide the negative side.
-That leads to comparing our average self with other’s positively biased self.
+We determine our self-worth based on how others are; but on the internet, most people often portray their best side, exaggerate the normal stuff, and hide the negative side.
+That leads to comparing our average self with others’ exaggerated positive self.
 This creates a negative self-image or a narcissistic self-image based on what gets compared and how one evaluates their self-image.

 The same study employed the uses and gratification framework to understand why people use social media.
 They found that those who exhibit a degree of problematic social media use are motivated to be on social media (Snapchat, Facebook, and Instagram) to keep in touch with friends, meet new people, display or create a more popular version of themselves, gain entertainment, or pass time.
 Gender differences also emerge from the existing literature.
 Women exhibit higher problematic social media use than men and use social media to maintain existing relationships while men use it to meet new people and potential short-term mates.
 Younger people (the current youth/teens and young adults), on the whole, have a broader set of motivations and types of social media activities as compared to older people.